mathieucarbou/YaSolR/docs/manual.md

   It should be set to a value lower than your setpoint, but not too close to let room for the PID to work.
   The idea is to allow the PID Controller to continue to work in the range of [`Output Min`, `Setpoint`] to smooth any sudden change but this min value should still be close to the setpoint in order for the PID to react quickly.

-- `Output Max`: same thing but in relationship your maximum routed power.
+- `Output Max`: same thing but in relation to your maximum routed power.
 If you have a 3kW load, you can set it to 4000W for example.
   It should be set to a value higher than your maximum load power.
   But if your solar production is lower than your load, then use your solar production.
   For example, if you have a 3kW load but only 2kW of solar production, set it to 2000W because this is not likely that you will even be able to route 2000W to the load.